 The flowchart of this command is identical to the Search ROM command.
-However, the DS1822 will respond to this command only if an alarm condition has been encountered at the last temperature measurement.
+However, the DS18S20 will respond to this command only if an alarm condition has been encountered at the last temperature measurement.
 An alarm condition is defined as a temperature higher than TH or lower than TL.
-The alarm condition remains set as long as the DS1822 is powered up, or until another temperature measurement reveals a non-alarming value.
-For alarming, the trigger values stored in SRAM (as opposed to the scratchpad) are taken into account.
+The alarm condition remains set as long as the DS18S20 is powered up, or until another temperature measurement reveals a non-alarming value.
+For alarming, the trigger values stored in EEPROM are taken into account.
 If an alarm condition exists and the TH or TL settings are changed, another temperature conversion should be done to validate any alarm conditions.